Tuesday, September 15, 2026

 Beyond the Bar Card: Helping Lawyers Thrive in a Changing Market

 Law practice is a business, and law associations are uniquely positioned to help their members succeed in an increasingly complex and competitive legal marketplace.
-This session explores how our organizations can provide meaningful, practical support to lawyers navigating challenges that go well beyond legal knowledge — from financial management and technology adoption to client development and marketing.
+This session explores how our organizations can provide meaningful, practical support to lawyers navigating challenges that go well beyond legal knowledge, including financial management and technology adoption, client development and marketing, and wellness.
 We will also examine the evolving landscape of risk, including how to help members manage exposure in an uncertain regulatory environment marked by shifting insurance markets, the rise of non-lawyer ownership models, and third-party investment in law firms.
 Panelists will share innovative programs and resources their organizations have developed to meet members where they are.

 Panelists: